Female genital mutilation

 - Procedures can cause severe bleeding and problems urinating, and later cysts, infections, as well as complications in childbirth and increased risk of newborn deaths.

-- More than 125 million girls and women alive today have been cut in the 29 countries in Africa and Middle East where FGM is concentrated (1).
+- More than 200 million girls and women alive today have been cut in 30 countries in Africa, the Middle East and Asia where FGM is concentrated1.

-- FGM is mostly carried out on young girls sometime between infancy and age 15.
+- FGM is mostly carried out on young girls between infancy and age 15.

 - FGM is a violation of the human rights of girls and women.